eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 1. Making the system far more practical for voters and administrators
 2. Always induces and elects a Condorcet winner
-3. Ensures full legitimacy to the winner in every possible election scenario.
+3. Ensures full legitimacy to the winner in every possible non-tied election scenario.
 No other candidate can claim to be more deserving of the winner than the candidate with the most approvals.
 4. Eliminates the possibility of a Condorcet paradox, ensuring a clear and decisive outcome in every election.
 5. Simplifies the voting process, reducing cognitive load on voters and minimizing the potential for errors in ballot completion.
 6. Voters who don't have the time to rank 10 candidates for Comptroller can still participate meaningfully by simply approving the candidates they find acceptable.